dltHub

 Power BI

 The column types as declared in Power BI in the first image here show that instead of saying double or int, it says Decimal and Whole number.
-We also have options for visualisation formats such as percentage or different datetime notations.
+We also have options for visualisation formats such as percentages or different datetime notations.
 It also has a binary type which is supported in the editor to enable conversion to friendlier types for the end user.

 GoodData

-While there is a wide range of data types supported in the GoodData pipeline, they are mostly semantic, so relating to their usage not form.
+While there is a wide range of data types supported in the GoodData pipeline, they are mostly semantic, so relating to their usage, not form.
 It takes all numeric type columns and sets them as facts, the date type columns and creates another table from them, and all text or character based columns and sets them as attributes.
 This also helps the tool in splitting the columns up into tables in a dimensional model - which will be discussed further in the inter-table relationships section.

 Metabase